walkabilly/HKR_6000/README.md

 Assignment | Percent | Due Date
 ------------------------------------ | ---- | ----
-Quizzes | 5% | See below
+Quizzes | 10% | See below
-Satistics Assignments | 32% | See below
+Satistics Assignments | 40% | See below
-Journal Article Critique | 18% | February 117, March 30
+Exploratory Data Analysis Part 1  | 10% | March 9, April 13
-Major Written Assignment | 25% | March 9, April 13
+Exploratory Data Analysis Part 2 | 20% | March 9, April 13
 Final Exam | 20% | TBA

 __Note 1.__ I purposefuly do not have penalties for late assignments in my courses.
 You will have the most success with this course if you submit the assignments the weeks suggested.
 There will be a steep learning curve.
 It will hurt.
 The faster you get over the learning curve, the easier, and more fun, your life will be in this course.